Please talk to us – we strive to be open and honest with parents and hope you feel you are able to do the same with us.

 - Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible.

-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENCO know as necessary.
+- Taking the lead on your child's learning and their progress and identifying, planning and delivering a relevant and tailored curriculum for your child which may involve additional help for your child (this could be things like targeted work, additional support) and letting the SENCO know as necessary.

 - Sharing and reviewing targets and strategies for pupils with SEND and sharing and reviewing these with parents at least once each term and planning for the next term.